prathimacode-hub/PyAlgo-Tree/Searching/Linear Search/README.md

 - It is a python program for linear search Algorithm.
 - It is written in a way that it takes user input.
+- It can be used to search an element from an array,list etc.

 ## Workflow of the Project

-- First a function is written to perform linear Search.
+- First a function is written to perform linear Search,which traverses the whole array and then finds the element.
-- Then outside the function user input is taken.
+- Then outside the function user is prompted to input array size,array elements and element to be searched.